-2. FB/FF packages have 1.0mm ball pitch.
-SB/SF packages have 0.8mm ball pitch.

-- 3. All device package combinations bond out 4 PS-GTR transceivers. - 4.
+- 1. Go to Ordering Information for package designation details. - 2.
+FB/FF packages have 1.0mm ball pitch.
+SB/SF packages have 0.8mm ball pitch. - 3.
+All device package combinations bond out 4 PS-GTR transceivers. - 4.
 All device package combinations bond out 214 PS I/O except ZU2CG and ZU3CG in the SBVA484 and SFVA625 packages, which bond out 170 PS I/Os. - 5.
-All 58 HP I/O pins are powered by the same V{CCO} supply. - 6.
+Packages with the same last letter and number sequence, e.g., A484, are footprint compatible with all other UltraScale devices with the same sequence.
+The footprint compatible devices within this family are outlined. - 6.
+All 58 HP I/O pins are powered by the same V{CCO} supply. - 7.
 GTH transceivers in the SFVC784 package support data rates up to 12.5Gb/s.